 For a classic bachelorette extravaganza, I went to Las Vegas with the bride-to-be and 3 of her bridesmaids.
 To my delight, the four-day trip included a pit stop in the Grand Canyon.
 I’ve been curious to visit the sin city for a while so this was the perfect occasion to quench this curiosity.

 There is not much I can tell you about Las Vegas that you haven’t seen in films, TV shows, and popular culture in general.
 The city is exactly what you would imagine.
 The strip is an opulent street with a mix of over the top richness and fakeness visible in the hotels that want to mimic Paris, Egypt and Venice all in one place.
 This atmosphere of gambling, drugs, over-sexualization, party and life excesses made me a little uneasy.

 We stayed at the Venetian resort.
 This humongous complex is the world's second-largest hotel, with more than 4000 rooms, has several pools, restaurants, casinos, clubs and an internal mall.
 It's built to resemble Venice in its architecture, it has internal canals with gondolas and ubiquitous renaissance paintings.
 You can easily spend your whole trip in the hotel without ever leaving it.

 The city offers uncountable shows year-round and the prices range from free to more than $500.

 Las Vegas has also numerous award shows.
 We decided to see the Cirque du Soleil’s Michael Jackson ONE.
 The amazing show has more dancing than traditional circus acrobatics and immerses you into the world of the king of pop.
-The custom made theater for the show in Mandalay Bay Resort and Casino allows you to have the show year-long.
+The custom-made theatre for the show at Mandalay Bay Resort and Casino allows you to have the show year-long.